sobjornstad/AnkiLPCG/README.md

 Here's what information you need to give it:

-1. *Input File.* Use your file manager (e.g., Windows Explorer, Finder) to locate a file of lyrics or poetry formatted for LPCG (see the section Generating Input Files).
+1. *Input File.* Use your file manager (e.g., Windows Explorer, Finder) to locate a previously created file of lyrics or poetry formatted for LPCG (see the section Generating Input Files).
 Drag and drop the file onto the LPCG terminal window; the path to the file should appear.
 Press _Enter_.
-2. *Title.* Enter the title of the song here and press _Enter_.
+2. *Title.* Enter the title of the song or poem here and press _Enter_.
 The title will be used to provide context when you're asked for the first line of the song or poem (otherwise, the question for the first line of a text would be indistinguishable from any others you studied).
 3. *Tags.* If you want to add tags to all of the cards you're about to import, type them and press Enter.
 (Remember that tags are separated by spaces in Anki and cannot themselves contain spaces.)
 I like to add the title separated by underscores or in CamelCase (e.g., "the\_tyger" or "TheTyger") so that I can easily search for all the cards of a given song later on.

 After entering this information, LPCG will generate the cards, write them to a temporary file, and pull up Anki's import screen.
 Proceed to the next section.